alexharri/website/posts/bit-sets-fast-foreach.md

   0.1% density:      5.6 ms
 ```

-Putting this in a table, we can compare the performance:
+Let's put this into a table and compare the performance:

 {<table data-align="right">
   <tbody>